mdirshad9211/Book-Review-System-BE/README.md

 Book Review API Backend Documentation
-Project Overview
-The Book Review API provides a platform where users can register, log in, add books, view books, and submit reviews for books.
-The system uses JWT (JSON Web Token) for user authentication and MongoDB for data storage.
-It is built with Node.js, Express.js, and uses Mongoose for MongoDB ORM.

-Tech Stack
-Backend Framework: Node.js with Express.js

-Database: MongoDB (via Mongoose)

-Authentication: JWT (JSON Web Token)

-Password Hashing: bcryptjs

-Environment Variables: dotenv

-System Requirements
-Node.js (version 14 or higher)

-MongoDB (installed and running locally or using a cloud instance)

-Postman (for API testing, optional)

-Getting Started
 1. Clone the Repository
 First, clone the repository from GitHub:

-bash
-Copy
 git clone https://github.com/yourusername/book-review-api.git
 cd book-review-api
 2. Install Dependencies
 Navigate to the project folder and install the dependencies:

-bash
-Copy
 npm install
 3. Set Up Environment Variables
 Create a .env file in the root directory of the project:

-bash
-Copy
 touch .env
 Inside the .env file, add the following configurations:

-env
-Copy
 PORT=5000
 JWT_SECRET=your_jwt_secret
 MONGODB_URI=mongodb://localhost:27017/bookreviewdb